Anphs/spotify-sentiment-analysis/README.md

 - Lyrics Retrieval: Retrieves song lyrics from the Genius API for the selected songs.

-- Sentiment Analysis: Utilizes pre-trained large language models (LLMs) for sentiment analysis to classify the mood of each song into categories like happy, sad, energetic, calm, or romantic.
+- Sentiment Analysis: Utilizes pre-trained large language models (LLMs) via Ollama for sentiment analysis to classify the mood of each song into categories like happy, sad, energetic, calm, or romantic.

-## Development
+## Frontend

 ### Spotify API Setup